Why is My Refrigerator Not Cooling?

 2. Look for and remove the thin cover at the bottom of the fridge, exposing the condenser motor.

-3. Next, keep hands free from the exposed condenser, and plug in the refrigerator to see if the condenser is running and the fan and fan motor are working.
-If the condenser motor is on, but the fan isn’t – you most likely need a new condenser fan motor.
+3. Keep your hands free from the exposed condenser and plug in the refrigerator to see if the condenser is running and the fan and fan motor are working.
+If the condenser motor is on but the fan isn’t, you most likely need a new condenser fan motor.

 4. If your fridge condenser fan and condenser motor are both not running (try this troubleshooting tip):

-• Set up a box fan, pointing it directly at the condenser and coils for 20-30 minutes to cool them off.
+- Set up a box fan and point it directly at the condenser and coils for 20-30 minutes to cool them off.

-• If it does, the fan motor is probably the culprit and needs to be replaced, which can also be found online.
+- If it does, the fan motor is probably the culprit and needs to be replaced.
+It can also be found online.

-• If this is the case, the repair will be more complex, and you may consider hiring an appliance repair contractor for help.
+- If this is the case, the repair will be more complex, and you may consider hiring an appliance repair contractor.

 How To Replace Condenser Fan Motor (GE Fridge Demo Video)